Finding the Best Places to Retire Since 2006!

 Is Maine Considered Tax Friendly for Retirement?
 No

-Cons: Tourists from around the world clog everything - the narrow roads, the restaurants, Acadia National Park - during summer and fall.
+Cons: Tourists come in droves via car and cruise ship from spring into fall and clog the narrow roads, the restaurants, Acadia National Park and more.

 Recommended as a Retirement Spot?
 Yes